PROGRAMS TICKETS

 The Story So Far これまでのストーリー

-In this effort we have benefited from the assistance of numerous corporations, organizations and individuals, as well as the city, prefectural and national governments.
+In this effort we have benefited from the assistance of numerous corporations, organisations and individuals, as well as the city, prefectural and national governments.
 Without this support, KYOTOGRAPHIE would not be possible.

 Young people, in particular, have the potential to serve as a link between Japan and the rest of the world.
 While every day of preparation has been a process of trial and error, each one has brought new encounters and opportunities.